KaiUtterback/CSS-Fundamentals/README.md

 ## Files

-- `index.html`: The main page displaying the chocolate chip cookie recipe.
+- `cookies.html`: The main page displaying the chocolate chip cookie recipe.
 - `submit.html`: The submission page with a form for users to submit their own recipes.
-- `styles.css`: The CSS file containing styles for both the main page and the submission page.
+- `cookie_styles.css`: The CSS file containing styles for both the main page and the submission page.

 ## Usage